XingqiaoWang/DeepCausalPV-master/README.md

 # Introduction

-This repository contains software and data for "DeepCausalPV: A Transformer-based Causal Inference Framework for Enhancing Pharmacovigilance".
+This repository contains software and data for "InferBERT: A Transformer-Based Causal Inference Framework for Enhancing Pharmacovigilance".
-The paper describes an innovative causal inference model – DeepCausalPV, by integrating the A Lite Bidirectional Encoder Representations from Transformers (ALBERT) and Judea Pearl’s Do-calculus to establish potential causality in pharmacovigilance.
+The paper describes an innovative causal inference model – InferBERT, by integrating the A Lite Bidirectional Encoder Representations from Transformers (ALBERT) and Judea Pearl’s Do-calculus to establish potential causality in pharmacovigilance.
 Do-calculus mechanism has been implement in this package.

 This software builds on